emelianov/Synology-NexCloud/README.md

 * DB name
 * Maria DB IP:PORT (from step 13.)
 It's better to specify IP (`127.0.0.1`) rather than name (`localhost`) as name may not work in same cases.
 ![nextcloud-start](https://github.com/emelianov/Synology-NextCloud/blob/master/images/nc-create.png)

+15. Click `Finish` and wait while NextClout to be initialized